-We recently held a webinar on “How to Outsource Your Cold Calling to Work-at-Home Agents,” and you can find a video of that webinar and slides here.
+We recently held a webinar on “How to Outsource Your Cold Calling to Work-at-Home Agents,” and you can find a video and slides from that webinar here.

 Why it Makes Sense to Outsource